KTH-Library/kontarion/README.md

 example packages from [ROpenSci.org](https://ROpenSci.org).

-To support data science work using Python, a set of packages are provided including the open source version of Anaconda, which is a high performance distribution and includes over 100 of the most popular Python packages for data science.
+To support data science work using Python, a set of packages are available including the open source version of Anaconda, which is a high performance distribution which includes over 100 of the most popular Python packages for data science.

 Additionally, it provides access to many hundreds of Python and R